Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 > As type `kotlin.Nothing` has a [special meaning][`kotlin.Nothing`] in Kotlin type system, it must be specified explicitly, to avoid spurious `kotlin.Nothing` function return types.

-Function body $b$ is optional; if it is ommited, a function declaration creates an *abstract* function, which does not have an implementation.
+Function body $b$ is optional; if it is omitted, a function declaration creates an *abstract* function, which does not have an implementation.
 This is allowed only inside an [abstract class][Abstract classes].
 If a function body $b$ is present, it should evaluate to type $B$ which should satisfy $B <: R$.